GoogleCloudPlatform/monitoring-dashboard-samples/dashboards/nvidia-gpu/README.md

-### Dashboard for NVIDIA GPU Monitoring
+### Dashboards for NVIDIA GPU Monitoring

 #### Notes

-- This dashboard is based on the GPU enabled preview version of Google's [Ops Agent](https://cloud.google.com/stackdriver/docs/solutions/agents/ops-agent).
+- The GPU metrics for GCE instances require the GPU enabled preview version of Google's [Ops Agent](https://cloud.google.com/stackdriver/docs/solutions/agents/ops-agent).
 - The GPU enabled Ops Agent uses NVIDIA's Management Library (NVML) to display GPU utilization, GPU used memory, and GPU running processes.
 This does not require any configuration.
+- GPU utilization for GKE nodes don't require any extra setup.
-- This dashboard also displays advanced GPU metrics such as Streaming Multiprocessor (SM) block utilization, SM occupancy, SM pipeline utiliztion, DRAM utilization, PCIe traffic rate, and NVLink traffic rate based on NVIDIA's DataCenter GPU Manager (DCGM).
+- Advanced GPU metrics such as Streaming Multiprocessor (SM) block utilization, SM occupancy, SM pipeline utiliztion, DRAM utilization, PCIe traffic rate, and NVLink traffic rate are available only for GCE, based on NVIDIA's DataCenter GPU Manager (DCGM).

 |NVIDIA GPU Monitoring|
 |:------------------|